Daevsoft/notifly/README.md

       uiTxtMessage.value = '';
 });
 ```
-Open your other other channel in other session and try it !
+Open your other channel in different session and try it !
 Congrats your notifly should work now 😁!

 ## Run Demo